digrajthakur/digrajthakur/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on React, Shopify & WordPress
+- 🔭 Currently working with: React, Shopify, and WordPress
-- 🌱 I’m currently learning Next.js
+- 🌱 Currently learning: Full-stack Development
-- 👯 I’m looking to collaborate on Frontend Developer
+- 👯 Open to collaborate on: Full-stack development projects
-- 🤔 I’m looking for help with React Project
+- 🤔 Looking for help with: Advanced React projects
-- 💬 Ask me about Front-end Development, WordPress & Shopify
+- 💬 Ask me about: Front-end Development, Shopify, and WordPress
-- 📫 How to reach me: https://deepanshuportfoliowebsite.netlify.app
+- 📫 Portfolio: deepanshuportfoliowebsite.netlify.app

-- 😄 Pronouns: He/His
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: WhatsApp-chat
+- ⚡ Fun fact: I enjoy exploring and creating WhatsApp chat automations